dejesusbg/dejesusbg/README.md

 **Jam to some music** while coding.
 Exercise to spark epic ideas.
 Geek out on tech trends and leveling up my skills.

-Hunting for internships or full-time roles in AI, software engineering, or data science.
+Hunting for roles in AI, software engineering, or data science.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/dejesusbg/) or check my [portfolio](https://dejesusbg.netlify.app/)!